lifebit-ai/ecw-converter/README.md

 ## Nextflow

+Nextflow is a programming language used to build data pipelines that has been widely adopted by the bioinformatics community.
+It was used here because of it's in-built support for Docker containers and parallelisation that allows the conversion of each of the ECW files to take place simultaneously.

 ### Running on the command line with Nextflow

 If you have Nextflow & Docker installed, and zipped ECW files in one of your directories the pipeline can be run with the following command: